moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 $$p ^{\text{pure}} _{\text{coincidence}} = \frac{1}{2} - \frac{1}{2}\int d\omega_1|\phi(\omega_1)|^2 e^{-i\omega_1\tau} \int d\omega_2 |\phi(\omega_2)|^2 e^{i\omega_2\tau}.$$

 We are now in a position to treat the case when the input photons are in a __mixed state__.
-Such states may arise as the result of a probabilistic preparation of a pure photon, or the photon being entangled with a different degree of freedom such as another photon of a quantum memory.
+Such states may arise as the result of a probabilistic preparation of a pure photon, or the photon being entangled with a different degree of freedom such as another photon or a quantum memory.
 The density matrix representing a mixture of spectral amplitude functions is
 $$\rho_{\phi} = \sum_k q_k |1;\phi_k\rangle_a\langle1;\phi_k|_a.$$
 The two photon input state can be written as